mahmudstat/lectures/docs/02-prob.md

 There are no common elements, so events A and B are disjoint or mutually exclusive.

-It might seem, since the sets A and B have no common elemts, they are independent.
+It might seem, since the sets $A$ and $B$ have no common elemts, they are independent.

 Let us check mathematically: